Find Trade Colleges

 Toledo, OH

 Our 2023 rankings named Mercy College of Ohio the best value school in Ohio for health sciences & services students working on their bachelor’s degree.
-Located in the large city of Toledo, Mercy College is a private not-for-profit school with a small student population.
+Located in the city of Toledo, Mercy College is a private not-for-profit college with a small student population.

-In-state tuition fees for undergraduate students at Mercy College are $18,850 per year.
+The average tuition and fees for an in-state undergraduate at Mercy College are $18,850 a year.
 The average amount in student loans that health science majors at Mercy College take out while working on their Bachelor's Degree is $28,969.

 Read full report on Health Sciences & Services at Mercy College of Ohio

-Out of the 10 schools in Ohio that were part of this year’s ranking, Ohio University - Athens Campus landed the # 2 spot on the list.
-OHIO Athens is a very large public school located in the town of Athens.
+A rank of #2 on this year’s list means Ohio University - Athens Campus is a great value for health sciences & services students working on their bachelor’s degree.
+OHIO Athens is a very large public school located in the distant town of Athens.

 Read More…

-The excellent bachelor’s degree programs at Ohio State University - Main Campus helped the school earn the #3 place on this year’s ranking of the best value health sciences & services schools in Ohio.
-Ohio State is a fairly large public school located in the city of Columbus.
+A rank of #3 on this year’s list means Ohio State University - Main Campus is a great value for health sciences & services students working on their bachelor’s degree.
+Ohio State is a very large public school located in the large city of Columbus.

 In-state tuition fees for undergraduate students at Ohio State are $12,485 per year.